sonishsivarajkumar/PyCTAKES/CONTRIBUTING.md

-# Contributing to PyTAKES
+# Contributing to PyCTAKES

-We welcome contributions to PyTAKES!
+We welcome contributions to PyCTAKES!
 This document provides guidelines for contributing to the project.

 ## Code of Conduct